Heal from Codependency & Build a Self That’s Yours

 Therapy Focus Areas

-1. Establishing Boundaries: Learning to say no and creating healthy protective limits in all relationships.
+1. Establishing Boundaries: Learning to say no and hold healthy limits in every relationship.

-2. Developing Secure Identity: Separating your self-worth from external validation and the opinions of others.
+2. Developing Secure Identity: Separating your self-worth from other people’s approval.

-3. Trauma Resolution: Addressing the underlying early abuse, trauma, or insecure attachment that contributed to the codependent patterns.
+3. Trauma Resolution: Addressing the early abuse, neglect, or insecure attachment underneath the pattern.